tsedio/tsed/readme.md

 ### Create your first controller

 Create a new `calendarCtrl.ts` in your controllers directory configured previously with `ServerLoader.scan()`.
 All controllers declared with `@Controller` decorators is considered as an Express router.
-An Express router require a path (here path is `/calendars`) to expose an url on your server.
+An Express router require a path (here, the path is `/calendars`) to expose an url on your server.
 More precisely, it is a part of path, and entire exposed url depend on the Server configuration (see ServerLoader.setEndpoint()) and the controllers dependencies.
 In this case, we haven't a dependencies and the root endpoint is set `/rest`.
 So the url of this controller will be `http://host/rest/calendars`.

 ```typescript